Guyana national football team

 The Guyana national football team, nicknamed the Golden Jaguars, represents Guyana in international football and is controlled by the Guyana Football Federation.
 It is one of three South American nations to be a member of the Caribbean Football Union of CONCACAF alongside Suriname and French Guiana.

-Until the independence of Guyana in 1966, it competed as British Guiana.
-They qualified for the Caribbean Nations Cup in 1991, coming fourth, and in 2007.
+Until the independence of Guyana (1966), it competed as British Guiana.
+They qualified for the Caribbean Nations Cup in 1991, coming fourth, 2007 and 2010.
 Guyana has never qualified for the FIFA World Cup, but on 23 March 2019 they qualified for the first time for the CONCACAF Gold Cup.

 History

-British Guiana (1905–59)
+British Guiana (1905–1966)

-Guyana (as British Guiana) played its first international football match on 21 July 1905, a 4–1 defeat against nearby and fellow British colony Trinidad and Tobago.
-Their next recorded game came almost 16 years later on 28 January 1921, an away 2–1 win against its neighbour Suriname.
-The two played again in Suriname on 27 August 1923, and on that occasion the hosts won 2–1.
-British Guiana did not play another match until 1937, when they lost two matches against Trinidad and Tobago in Suriname: 3–0 and 3–2.
-After seven years without a match, British Guiana entered a three-team tournament in Trinidad & Tobago against its national side and Barbados.
-They won twice against Barbados (1–0 and 3–0) before drawing 1–1 and losing 3–0 to Trinidad and Tobago.
-In the final of this Trinagular tournament they again lost 3–0 to Trinidad and Tobago.
+Guyana (then British Guiana) played its first international football match on 21 July 1905, a 4–1 defeat against neighboring British colony Trinidad and Tobago.
+Its next match was almost 16 years later, on 28 January 1921, a 2–1 away victory against Suriname.
+The two teams met again in Suriname on 27 August 1923, in the Martinez Shield, and this time the home side won 2–1.
+British Guiana regularly participated in the Martinez Shield between 1923 and 1933, winning the tournament in 1929, 1931, and 1932.

+It played two more matches against Trinidad and Tobago in Suriname in 1937, both resulting in defeats: 3–0 and 3–2.
+In 1944, British Guiana participated in a triangular tournament in Trinidad and Tobago, facing its national team and Barbados.
+It won two matches against Barbados (1–0 and 3–0) before drawing 1–1 and losing 3–0 to Trinidad and Tobago.
+In the final of this triangular tournament, it again lost 3–0 to Trinidad and Tobago.

 In November 1947 British Guiana played in a Standard Life tournament in Trinidad and Tobago.
 They beat the hosts 2–1 in their opening game on 5 November before beating Jamaica 2–0 the very next day.
 On 10 November they drew 0–0 with Jamaica before losing 2–0 to Trinidad and Tobago in the last game on 14 November.

 British Guiana played its first home games in 1950 against Trinidad and Tobago: these were British Guiana's first matches since the Standard Life tournament.
 British Guiana lost 1–0 and 4–1 before winning 1–0.
-The last match played under the name British Guiana was the next match on 2 March 1959 – a 2–2 draw against Trinidad and Tobago.
+The last match played under the name British Guiana was the 1–1 draw against Barbados in January 1966.